Stanley Jean-Baptiste

-Stanley Jean-Baptiste (born April 12, 1990) is a former professional gridiron football defensive back.
-He was drafted by the New Orleans Saints in the second round of the 2014 NFL Draft.
-He played college football at Nebraska.
+Stanley Jean-Baptiste (born April 12, 1990) is an American former professional football defensive back.
+He played college football for the Nebraska Cornhuskers and was selected by the New Orleans Saints of the National Football League (NFL) in the second round of the 2014 NFL draft.
+He was also a member of the Seattle Seahawks and the Baltimore Ravens.

-Early years
+Early life

 Jean-Baptiste, the son of Haitian immigrant parents, attended Westlake Preparatory School in Davie, Florida, where he played football, basketball and ran track for coach Michael Tunsil.
 In football, he played wide receiver.
 As a senior, he had 21 catches for 569 yards and seven touchdowns through the first five games of the season.
 Defensively, as a safety, he had six interceptions and two touchdowns.
 In track, he competed in sprints and jumps and recorded times of 11.4 in the 100m and 23.3 in the 200m.
 Following high school, Jean-Baptiste spent one year at North Carolina Tech Christian Academy, totaling 36 receptions for 580 yards in 2008.

 College career

 Jean-Baptiste played safety and wide receiver while at Fort Scott Community College in his redshirted season.
-He signed with the University of Nebraska following the season.
-He finished college with a total of 74 tackles, 7 interceptions, 22 pass deflections and one sack, and was named second-team All-Big Ten after recording 41 tackles, 12 pass breakups and four interceptions in his senior season.
+He signed with the University of Nebraska–Lincoln following the season.
+He finished college with a total of 74 tackles, 7 interceptions, 22 pass deflections and one sack, and was named second-team All-Big Ten Conference after recording 41 tackles, 12 pass breakups and four interceptions in his senior season.

 Professional career

+Pre-draft

 On December 30, 2013, it was reported that Jean-Baptiste had accepted his invitation to play in the 2014 Senior Bowl.
-On January 25, 2014, Jean-Baptiste recorded five combined tackles in the Senior Bowl playing as a part of Atlanta Falcons' head coach Mike Smith's North team that loss to the South 20–10.
+On January 25, 2014, Jean-Baptiste recorded five combined tackles in the Senior Bowl playing as a part of Atlanta Falcons head coach Mike Smith's North team that loss to the South 20–10.

+New Orleans Saints

-The New Orleans Saints selected Jean-Baptiste in the second round (58th overall) of the 2014 NFL Draft.
+The New Orleans Saints selected Jean-Baptiste in the second round (58th overall) of the 2014 NFL draft.
 He was the sixth cornerback selected in 2014.

-New Orleans Saints

-On May 18, 2014, the New Orleans Saints signed Jean-Baptiste to a four-year, $3.57 million contract and a signing bonus of $970,000.

-Baptiste played in only four games during his rookie year with the Saints, almost entirely on special teams.
+On May 18, 2014, the Saints signed Jean-Baptiste to a four-year, $3.57 million contract and a signing bonus of $970,000.
+He played in only four games during his rookie year with the Saints, almost entirely on special teams.

 On September 3, 2015, Jean-Baptiste was constantly beaten in coverage during the Saints' 38–10 loss to the Green Bay Packers in their last preseason game.
-He was scolded by head coach Sean Payton on the sideline and was released two days later on September 5, 2015.
+He was released two days later on September 5, 2015.

 Detroit Lions

 On September 6, 2015, Jean-Baptiste cleared waivers.
-Later that afternoon, he was signed to Detroit Lions practice squad after refusing offers from several other teams.
+Later that afternoon, he was signed to the practice squad of the Detroit Lions after refusing offers from several other teams.
 He was cut by the Lions on December 15.